-On the 14th of August, we launched (link needs to be updated) the beta version of our substantially improved version of the prominent Perpetual Swap; the Deribit Perpetual.
+On the 14th of August, we launched the beta version of our substantially improved version of the prominent Perpetual Swap; the Deribit Perpetual.

 Within the first two weeks since the Perpetual beta was launched, it quickly became the dominant product on the Deribit platform.
 Thanks to the Perpetual, total volume on the exchange went up by more than 50%.
 Market makers have also shown an increasing level of support.
 As a result, the Deribit Perpetual trading book has developed into one of the most liquid books in the market with significant size on the bid and offer side.